joncampbell123/dosbox-x/README.md

   If you are starting a fork, feel free to let me know where your fork is and what system it is emulating, so I can list it in this README file for others seeking emulation of that system.
 To help, I have added machine and video mode enumerations as "stubs" to provide a starting point for your branch's implementation of the platform.

-  Stubs implemented so far:
-    - FM Towns emulation (machine=fm_towns)
+A stub implemented so far is "FM Towns emulation" (machine=fm_towns).

+* Cycle-accurate timing of x86 instructions and execution.

+  Instructions generally run one per cycle in DOSBox-X, except for I/O and memory access.

+  If accurate emulation of cycles per instruction is needed, please consider using PCem, 86Box, or VARCem instead.

+* Full precision floating point emulation.

+  Unless using the dynamic core, DOSBox and DOSBox-X emulate the FPU registers using the "double" 64-bit floating point data type.

+  The Intel FPU registers are 80-bit "extended precision" floating point values, not 64-bit double precision, so this is effectively 12 bits of precision loss and 5 bits of range loss (64 to 53 mantissa bits and 16 to 11 exponent bits).
+This slight loss of precision is perfectly fine considering DOSBox's original goal in supporting DOS games, but may cause problems in other cases that need the full precision.

+  It is known at this time that this lack of precision is enough to cause otherwise straightforward comparisons against integers to fail in DOS applications originally written in QBasic or Turbo Basic.
+  There are such DOS games written that check their file size using a floating point compare that will fail in this manner.
+To run these games, you will need to disable FPU emulation (fpu=false) to force the QBasic/TurboBasic runtime to use software emulation instead.

 Origin and History of the DOSBox-X project